sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Computer Modern fonts
+Short desc    : Computer Modern fonts
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : Knuth's final iteration of his re-interpretation of a c.19
+Descript     : Knuth's final iteration of his re-interpretation of a c.19
              : Modern-style font from Monotype.
 The family is comprehensive,
              : offering both sans and roman styles, and a monospaced font,
              : together with mathematics fonts closely integrated with the